-- The Ministry of Employment also acknowledges the challenges and lack of targeted policies to address occupational risks in the energy sector, particularly in the construction of offshore wind farms. - Regarding maritime workers, on 07/2020 the EC sent a formal notice to Belgium for failing to comply with the EU Directive on marine equipment related to common EU safety and environmental rules on equipment (life jackets, sewage cleaning systems and radars on board of EU-flagged ships). - Belgian authorities have not adopted any measure regarding compliance with occupational health in value chains where Belgian corporate groups are leading.
+- The Ministry of Employment acknowledges the challenges and the lack of targeted policies to tackle, from a health occupational perspective, new contractual (and atypical) employment relationships (e.g. new technologies and longer professional careers) that put workers at risk (e.g. precarious employment, lack of occupational safety, health protection, and occupational hygiene. - The Ministry of Employment also acknowledges the challenges and lack of targeted policies to address occupational risks in the energy sector, particularly in the construction of offshore wind farms.88 - Regarding maritime workers, on 07/2020 the EC sent a formal notice to Belgium for failing to comply with the EU Directive on marine equipment related to common EU safety and environmental rules on equipment (life jackets, sewage cleaning systems and radars on board of EU-flagged ships).89 - Belgian authorities have not adopted any measure regarding compliance with occupational health in value chains where Belgian corporate groups are leading.